The Windmill Turns Both Ways

 Smiling, Naruto turned and dashed out.
 That warm feeling was expanding in his chest, making his heart float like a balloon.

-It didn't matter whether most of the village acknowledged his part in bringing the Hokage back.
-No—there were things that mattered much more than that.
+No—right now, it didn't matter.
 It was enough to know that he'd had a part in something significant for the village… and his friends.
-Seeing Sasuke and Kakashi-sensei open their eyes again, and seeing Sakura smile… just that made it worth it.
+It was worth it to see Sasuke and Kakashi-sensei open their eyes again, and Sakura's smile.

 Naruto went back the way he came, dodging civilians pushing wheelbarrows and carrying timber, repairing the damage from Orochimaru's attack.
 Everyone was working cheerfully, banded together and confident in the village's strength.
 They no longer had the anxious air of a leaderless people that might be attacked by a foreign power at any moment.